beeware/Python-Apple-support/USAGE.md

 You can use the [Python Embedded C API](https://docs.python.org/3/extending/embedding.html) to invoke Python code and interact with Python objects.
-This is a raw C API that is accesible to both Objective C and Swift.
+This is a raw C API that is accessible to both Objective C and Swift.

 ### PythonKit